Skip to content

 Docker Compose Examples

-Docker Compose is included with Docker Desktop.
+Docker Compose lets you define multi-container setups in a single YAML file.
 To run any example below, save it as compose.yml in a new directory and run:

 docker compose up # start (Ctrl+C to stop)